 The NSW National Parks and Wildlife Service (NPWS, part of the NSW Office of Environment and Heritage) is the government agency with the legal responsibility for the management of Mungo National Park, through local staff.
 Management is guided by the Mungo National Park Plan of Management (2006) a legally-binding document that sets out management issues and priorities.
 The plan of management is consistent with World Heritage management requirements.

-Key priorities include the protection of cultural heritage (including European pastoral heritage). control of weeds and feral animals, fire management and providing opportunities and information for visitors.
+Key priorities include the protection of cultural heritage (including European pastoral heritage), control of weeds and feral animals, fire management and providing opportunities and information for visitors.

 Much of Mungo National Park is also part of the Willandra Lakes Region World Heritage Area, which brings additional management responsibilities.

 Park management is overseen by the Joint Management Advisory Committee for Mungo National Park.
-This committee is made up as follows: five representatives (5) from the Paakantii and
+This committee is made up as follows:

-Naviampaa people of the Traditional Tribal Groups Elders Council: one senior NPWS official: · one representative of Environment Australia one representative of Balranald Shire Council: and one representative of Wentworth Shire Council.
+five representatives (5) from the Paakantji and Ngyiampaa people of the Traditional Tribal Groups Elders Council;

+- one senior NPWS official; - one representative of Environment Australia (Australian Government agency with responsibility for World Heritage); - one park neighbour; - one representative of a peak conservation group; - one representative of Balranald Shire Council; and - one representative of Wentworth Shire Council.